 11.00-12.30

-Workshop and Walkshop - Linguistic Landscaping
+Workshop and Walkshop - Word on the Street: a Linguistic Treasure Hunt in York

 in King’s Manor, K/159